George R. Christmas: Marine Corps career

 Christmas returned overseas in July 1975 for duty as the operations officer and later executive officer of the 3rd Battalion, 4th Marines, 3rd Marine Division, FMF, on Okinawa, Japan.
 He transferred back to the United States in August 1976 and was assigned as the commanding officer, Marine Barracks, Annapolis, Maryland.
 While there, he was promoted to lieutenant colonel in September 1978.

 From August 1979 until May 1981, he was assigned as the commanding officer, First Recruit Training Battalion, Marine Corps Recruit Depot, Parris Island in South Carolina.

 Christmas was then selected to attend the Army War College, Carlisle Barracks, Pennsylvania, and participated in the Cooperative Degree Program at Shippensburg University, leading to his master's degree in Public Administration.

 In July 1982, Christmas served for a year as a naval operations officer, J3 Directorate, USCINCPAC, Camp H. M. Smith, Hawaii, and upon promotion to colonel assumed duties as chief of protocol, USCINCPAC.
 In September 1984, he was reassigned as commanding officer, 3rd Marine Regiment (Reinforced), 1st Marine Amphibious Brigade.

 In July 1986, Christmas was assigned duty as director, Amphibious Warfare School.
 He was promoted to the rank of brigadier general on May 13, 1988, and assigned duty as the assistant division commander, 3rd Marine Division, FMF/commanding general, 9th Marine Expeditionary Brigade, Okinawa, Japan, in June 1988.
 He assumed command of the 3rd Force Service Support Group on August 18, 1989.
 On May 18, 1990, he again took command of the 9th MEB in addition to his duties as commanding general, 3rd FSSG.

 Christmas was promoted to major general on June 27, 1991.
 He was assigned duty as the director for operations (J3), U.S. Pacific Command, Camp H. M. Smith, Hawaii, on July 26, 1991.
 He was promoted to lieutenant general on July 8, 1993, and assumed duty as commanding general, I Marine Expeditionary Force, Camp Pendleton, California, serving in this role until July 1994.

 On July 15, 1994, Christmas assumed his final active duty Marine Corps post as deputy chief of staff for manpower and reserve affairs.

 He retired in 1996 after 34 years of active duty service.

 Post-military career

 Christmas serves as a director of Stone Energy Corporation in Louisiana.
 He also serves on the Board of Advisors of Recruit Military.

-He served as the President and CEO of the Marine Corps Heritage Foundation (1996-2011).
+He served as the President and CEO of the Marine Corps Heritage Foundation (1996–2011).
 During his tenure, he led the multimillion-dollar fundraising effort for building the National Museum of the Marine Corps.

 Military awards and decorations

-Lt.
-Gen. Christmas's personal decorations and medals include:
+Christmas's personal decorations and medals include: